critsmet/redux-calculator/README.md

 1. Fork and clone this repo, cd into the folder in your terminal, and run 'npm install'.

-2. After you've downloaded the dependencies, run 'npm start'.
-The application will launch in the browser on your local server.
+2. After you've downloaded the dependencies, run 'npm test' if you'd like to see the Jest tests.
+Otherwise, run 'npm start' and the application will launch in the browser on your local server.

-3. To see Jest tests, run 'npm test'.

 ## To Use: